Lisba/data_structures_javascript/README.md

 const myGraph = new UndirectedGraph();
 ```

-## Collaborators
+## Collaborate

+In order to collaborate with the proyect you need to:

 1. Fork the repo.
 2. Clone the repo to work locally with `git clone repo-url`.
 3. Install dependencies with `yarn install`.
-4. Develop suggested changes in a new branch.
+4. Develop suggested changes in a new branch (make sure you are using the prettier config, you can run `yarn format` or install the prettier extension if you are using vsc editor to format on save).
 5. Push your changes to your repo `git push remote-repo branch-name`.
 6. Make the pull request.